UIC Crisis Resources

 I want to end my life.
 I have a plan, and I don’t think I can stop myself.

 - Call 911 or UIC Campus Police (312-355-5555).
-Don’t worry, their purpose is not to arrest you.
 The operator will get you the help you need.
 Typically, someone with training in mental health first aid will come to your location, talk to you, and help you with a plan that will keep you alive.

 - Go to the UIC Hospital Emergency Room (1740 W Taylor St Chicago, IL 60686; (312) 996-7298), or another hospital near you.
 One or more healthcare professionals will ask you several questions, and you may be admitted to stay in the hospital and receive treatment until you are feeling better.
 Many insurance policies will cover necessary emergency services obtained in most hospital emergency rooms, and UIC Hospital Inpatient Psychiatry is part of the Campus Care network of approved treatment facilities.
 Going to the ER can be scary, but try your best to let the doctors and nurses take care of you.

 I think I am having a mental health crisis.